walbers/walbers.github.io/maps.md

 ---
 layout: page
-permalink: /poetry/
+permalink: /maps/
-title: poetry
+title: maps
-description: Showcase your writing, short stories, or poems.
-Replace this text with your description.
+description: Here are some cool maps.
 ---

+This is under construction for the moment.

 <ul class="post-list">
 {% for poem in site.poetry reversed %}